Submitty/submitty.github.io/_docs/developer/migrations.md

-We use [database migrations](https://en.wikipedia.org/wiki/Schema_migration) to handle updating Submitty's databases, both in development and production, in such a way that it's repeatable, easy to see the status of a given database, and that we are not left with partial DB upgrades due to a broken script.
+We use [database migrations](https://en.wikipedia.org/wiki/Schema_migration) to handle updating Submitty's databases, both in development and production, in such a way that it is repeatable, easy to see the status of a given database, and that we are not left with partial DB upgrades due to a broken script.

 To do this, we utilize a custom migration tool written for Submitty,